 Tables should always be cited in text in consecutive numerical order.

 For each table, please provide a table caption (title) explaining the components of the table.

 Identify any previously published material by giving the original source in the form of a reference at the end of the table caption.

 Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body.
 Tables should be included in the main text file, and should not be submitted as a separate file.

-(Figures created in MS Excel can be sent in Excel /MS Word/ PowerPoint with imbedded data for easy reproduction by production department.
+(Figures created in MS Excel can be sent in Excel /MS Word/ PowerPoint with embedded data for easy reproduction by the production department.
 Or follow the instructions given below)